-1. View the situation from her perspective
+1. View the situation from her perspective.

 My guess would be that from her point of view, she is not strategizing or using kids as pawns.
 Perhaps she is fearful that her child will be left out.
 Perhaps she feels anxious and then is behaving in a “controlling” way.
 There are many possibilities.
 By having a sense of this mother’s perspective, it will help to lessen the intensity of your own feelings about the situation and allow you to deal directly with her if that is what is called for.

-2. Talk to her about a specific concern
+2. Talk to her about a specific concern.

 The next step is to decide how to approach the parent.
-Again there are many possibilities, and it depends on the specific situation, and if you are addressing her on your own or with other parents.
+Again there are many possibilities that depend on the specific situation.
+Are you addressing her on your own or with other parents?
 If you are looking for long-term change in this situation, I would not advise you to address her overall behavior toward the group that you described.
 She is likely to become defensive and it is unlikely her behavior would change.